 If you have ancestors who were married in New York City starting in 1908, I recommend that you click on the index records obtained by Reclaim the Records and crack open your piggy bank.
 Yes, there's a $15 fee--but you'll get first-hand info provided by your ancestors, invaluable for a Genealogy Do-Over or Go-Over.
-(NOTE: These index books are now on Ancestry.
-You still have to mail away for the actual records.)
+(NOTE: These index books are now on Ancestry and Family Search.
+You still have to mail away for the actual records, well worth the money.)

 Thanks to Reclaim the Records, you'll know to request all three documents in the file: (1) marriage license, (2) application for license, and (3) affidavit.
 I showed step-by-step how to do the research in my original post about obtaining these documents for my parents' marriage.
 These days, there's a much longer wait--up to 8 weeks--because so many

 people are submitting requests.
 But eventually your SASE will land in your mailbox.
 Then the fun begins.

 Yesterday, I received the documents for great-aunt Mary Schwartz and her husband, Edward Wirtschafter.
 Their daughter told me that the couple eloped on Christmas Eve of 1913, getting married at City Hall without first telling the family.